 11 Popular Traditional Instruments in Vietnam You May Like

-Music is one of the spiritual foods in the life of Vietnamese people.
-Throughout the journey of life and the length of history, today Vietnam still preserves many musical instruments of various kinds, from the simplest forms to the highly developed ones with sophisticated performing techniques.
+Music is one of the spiritual foods in the life of the Vietnamese people.
+Throughout the journey of life and the length of history, today, Vietnam still preserves many musical instruments of various kinds, from the simplest forms to the highly developed ones with sophisticated performing techniques.

-From the North to the South of Vietnam, there are distinct musical melodies that create an unmistakable identity of each region.
+Distinct musical melodies from the North to the South of Vietnam create an unmistakable identity for each region.
 This feature leads to the creation of musical instruments with local characteristics.

 traditional vietnamese instrument